react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Destroying the Peer Connection

 When ending a call you should always make sure to dispose of everything ready for another call.
-The following should dispose of everything related to the peer connection.
+The following should dispose of everything.

 ```javascript
 peerConnection._unregisterEvents();